Fluorohydride/ygopro/README.md

 ###Keys:
 * ESC: Minimize the window.
-* A: Holding down this buton will let the system stop at every timing.
+* A: Holding down this button will let the system stop at every timing.
-* S: Holding down this butoon will let the system skip every timing.
+* S: Holding down this button will let the system skip every timing.
 * R: Fix the font error.
 * F1~F4: Show the cards in your grave, banished zone, extra deck, xyz materials.
 * F5~F8: Show the cards in your opponent's grave, banished zone, extra deck, xyz materials.